 One of Japan’s most famous desserts was invented by chef Emy Wada, who fell in love with crepes while travelling in France, and wanted to create a crepe dish that could be enjoyed long after it had left the pan.
 Enter the Mille Crêpe Cake: a dessert with (typically) 20 layers of incredibly thin crêpes, stacked and sandwiched together with cream laced with flavours like matcha, chocolate, or hōjicha.
 You can find them in a dozen flavours at Sakurado, ranging from Oreo to durian, alongside the equally famous ‘jiggly’ soufflé cheesecake.

 Fuwa fuwa is a Japanese word used to describe puffy, fluffy things (think clouds, cats, and marshmallows).
 Here, it’s a signpost for crêpes driven to the other extreme of the scale: inch-thick, gloriously fluffy soufflé pancakes.
 Whipped up using a meringue-style batter, they’re a feat of structural ingenuity and provide the perfect base for lavish toppings like pistachio & rose; biscoff; and matcha tiramisu.
-This place started out as a pop up, and nearly four years later they’re still going strong in a stripped-back, whitewashed space dotted with little fluffy clouds.
+This place started out as a pop up, and five years on they’ve expanded to three airy locations across Central London…

 Toconoco | Haggerston